carolinan/block-markup-snippets/README.md

 Add blocks to your full site editing templates faster by typing the name of the block.

-For example, to add a template part, start typing "wp:template part" or just "template part":
+For example, to add a template part, start typing "wp:template-part" or just "template part":

 ![Template part](images/template-part-animation.gif)